tanaylab-admin/Gmara/README.md

   the mapping from _namespace1_ names to _namespace2_ names, in alphabetical order.
 The `to` names given for _namespace2_ are always canonical.
 Note that the same _namespace1_ name may appear multiple times to allow for one-to-many mappings.

+## Updates

+Updating this repository is done by adding new species, namespaces (sources) and lists (sources).
+Everything is rebuilt by invoking `make` at the top-level directory.
+If any of the added data refers to missing gene names, you will have to re-run `make` again to update the namespaces based on the recomputed `Extra` files.
+To be certain just re-run `make` until it says `Nothing to be done`.